jmccrae/gwn-scala-api/README.md

       -a <auxFile> | --aux <auxFile>
         The auxiliary file (normaly PWN 3.0) required by some formats -f <format> | --from <format>
-        The format of the input file: WNLMF, JSON, RDF, WNDB, OMWN, PLWN -t <format> | --to <format>
+        The format of the input file: WNLMF, JSON, RDF, WNDB, OMWN, PLWN, DEBVISDIC, W3C -t <format> | --to <format>
         The format of the output file: WNLMF, JSON, RDF --aux-format <format>